romainringenbach/romainringenbach.github.io/portfolio/texturequlting.md

 ---
 layout: page
-img: /assets/weathering.png
+img: /assets/texturequilting.png
-description: A project that age elements on a image.
-Also include another project TextureQuilting that generate texture from small samples.
-Both are student projects based on litterature
+description: A student project that generate texture from small sampler, or transfert them to a element in a image.
 links:
   - name : "Source code"
     url : https://github.com/nealith/texture-quilting